WRDelmanto/Bidly/README.md

 #### # ====================================

 ## About
 Bidly is a cross-platform mobile application built with React Native, designed for silent auctions.
-The app enables sellers to list items with images and starting bids, while bidders can browse, place bids, and receive real-time notifications—all within a clean, intuitive interface.
+The app enables sellers to list items with multiple images, while bidders can browse and place bids—all within a clean, intuitive interface.

 ## Initial Setup (Windows)